aqualxxx/express-html-js/readme.md

 ## Why express-html-js?

-Other engines for Express Node.js require you knowledge third party tools and syntax.
+Other engines for Express Node.js require from you knowledge third party tools and syntax.
 This package allows you to create html-pages using pure HTML and vanilla JavaScript ES6+.
-Why not!? ¯\_(ツ)_/¯
+Why not!? ¯\\_(ツ)_/¯

 ## Install